-Consumer Confidence and Sales (Updated 11/4)
+Consumer Confidence and Sales (Updated 12/9)

 At the start of the year, consumer sentiment, as measured by the University of Michigan, was registering a 100 on their index, but as Covid-19 took hold, the index dropped at its worst by more than a quarter.
-The index made slight gains in October (81.8) over September, when it first climbed over 80 for the first time since March.
-While the April low of 71 is only 10 points off from where the index sits currently, it is still much higher than it was during the depths of the recession in 2008.
-While new vehicle sales continue to recover despite wavering consumer confidence, the rest of the year could see sales stall against consumer sentiment headwinds.
-The current index of 81.8 in October is 14.3 points lower than the same month last year.
+The index made slight gains in October (81.8) over September, when it first climbed over 80 for the first time since March, however, the index fell to 76.9 in November.
+While the April low of 71 is only 6 points off from where the index sits currently, it is still much higher than it was during the depths of the recession in 2008.
+The downturn in sentiment corresponds to a decrease in the month's seasonally adjusted annual rate.

-Employment (Updated 11/11)
+Employment (Updated 12/9)

-After a loss of nearly 350,000 employees (about 35% of the workforce) in the height of the pandemic, employment in the Automobile Manufacturing and Parts sectors has raced back and is now only down about 75,000 employees, constituting a 7.6 percent loss since January.
-October's employment is an improvement of over 1,400 jobs since September.
+After a loss of nearly 350,000 employees (about 35% of the workforce) in the height of the pandemic, employment in the Automobile Manufacturing and Parts sectors has raced back and is now only down about 77,000 employees, constituting a 6.3 percent loss since January.
+November's employment is an improvement of over 23,000 jobs since October.^{xxxix}

-After the recession in 2009, the auto industry was credited with being on the leading edge of the recovery, which began a ripple effect through other parts of the country xxxix.
+After the recession in 2009, the auto industry was credited with being on the leading edge of the recovery, which began a ripple effect through other parts of the country^{x1}.